Brazil's Petrobras buys carbon credits for the first time

-SAO PAULO, Sept 5 (Reuters) - Brazilian state-run oil company Petrobras PETR4.SA said on Tuesday it has made its first ever carbon credit purchase, a move that marks its entrance into the voluntary carbon market.
+SAO PAULO, Sept 5 (Reuters) - Brazilian oil company Petrobras PETR4.SA has made its first carbon credit purchase, the state-run company said on Tuesday, seeking to burnish its environmental credentials in a broader push to become more sustainable.

-Petrobras bought 175,000 carbon credits from Projeto Envira Amazonia in the Amazon rainforest, it said in a securities filing, adding it plans to spend up to $120 million in carbon credits by 2027.
+Petrobras bought 175,000 carbon credits from Projeto Envira Amazonia in the Amazon rainforest, it said in a securities filing, adding that it plans to spend at least $120 million in carbon credits by 2027.

+The company had previously said it would spend up to $120 million, but energy transition chief Mauricio Tolmasquim said the amount will now be revised for the company's 2024-2028 business plan.

 Carbon credits are tradable permits that allow the owner to emit certain amounts of greenhouse gases.
 Each credit permits the emission of one metric ton of carbon dioxide or the equivalent in other greenhouse gases.